Chow Ching-Wen: London and the return to China

-In 1933 when the Japanese troops marched into Jehol province, the Northeast Army decided to take a stand.
-In conformity with the instructions of the Nanking Government, the Northeast army and local militia were re-organized into two armies.
+In 1933 when the Japanese troops marched into Rehe province, the Northeast Army decided to take a stand.
+In conformity with the instructions of the Nanjing Government, the Northeast army and local militia were re-organized into two armies.
 General Zhang Xueliang commanded the first, and General Zhang Zuoxiang the second.
 Chow Ching-wen joined the second army as Chief of Military Judicial department responsible for political training of the troops and mobilization of the masses.
 The Japanese troops gained the upper hand at the beginning of the battle.
 Then the Nanjing government wanted to seek compromise with the Japanese.
 General Zhang Xueliang was compelled to resign and to go abroad.
 Without any formal organization, Chow gathered some comrades to form the Northeast People's Self-Salvation Association with a weekly publication called Self Salvation in order to mobilize the masses against Japan.
 This was not in line with the Nanjing foreign policy.
 In less than half a year, some comrades were arrested and the paper was banned from circulation.

 In 1935, Chow finished and published his book, The Theory of the State, which was started in London.

 In 1936 General Zhang Xueliang appointed Chow as the acting President of Northeastern University (NEU) and concurrently Dean of the College of Laws.
 General Zhang Xueliang was at the time the Deputy Commander-in-chief of the Bandit Suppression Headquarters in Xi'an, in addition to being the President of Northeastern University.
-The Mukden Incident made it impossible for the University to function.
-The University moved to Beijing.
+The Mukden Incident made it impossible for the university to function.
+The university moved to Beijing.
 The University Council, responsible for the general policy, was composed of members such as Dr. Hu Shih and Dr. Wang Shih-Chieh, the Minister of Education at the time.